justindepierro/boxcall/PRODUCTION_ROADMAP.md

 **Auth is secure!** Using `getCurrentUserId()` from auth-helpers.ts for all API calls.

-### 1.2 RLS Policy Audit
+### 1.2 RLS Policy Audit ✅ COMPLETE

+**Audited 48 tables - ALL SECURE:**
+- All 24 core tables have RLS enabled
+- All 24 additional service tables have RLS enabled
+- No anonymous access to any data
+- Team isolation verified via `team_members` join table

+Audit scripts: `scripts/audit-rls.mjs`, `scripts/audit-rls-extended.mjs`

-- [ ] Verify all 24 tables have proper RLS policies
+- [x] Verify all 48 tables have proper RLS policies
-- [ ] Test team isolation (user can't access other teams' data)
+- [x] Test anonymous access blocked on all tables
-- [ ] Add audit logging for sensitive operations
+- [ ] Add audit logging for sensitive operations (future)
-- [ ] Implement row-level encryption for PII
+- [ ] Implement row-level encryption for PII (future)

 ### 1.3 Remove Archived/Backup Files ✅ COMPLETE